5.3.3. KOKKOS package

 OpenMPI 1.8: mpirun -np 2 -bind-to socket -map-by socket ./lmp_openmpi ...
 Mvapich2 2.0: mpiexec -np 2 -bind-to socket -map-by socket ./lmp_mvapich ...

 For binding threads with the KOKKOS OMP option, use thread affinity environment variables to force binding.
 With OpenMP 3.1 (gcc 4.7 or later, intel 12 or later) setting the environment variable OMP_PROC_BIND=true should be sufficient.
-For binding threads with the KOKKOS pthreads option, compile LAMMPS the KOKKOS HWLOC=yes option, as discussed in Section 2.3.4 of the manual.
+For binding threads with the KOKKOS pthreads option, compile LAMMPS the KOKKOS HWLOC=yes option (see this section of the manual for details).

 Running on GPUs: